Neutron Network

 1. OpenStack Architecture

-• A key point: Ansible and OpenDaylight
+A key point: Ansible and OpenDaylight

 The Ansible architecture is simple, flexible, and powerful, with a vast community behind it.
 Ansible is capable of automating systems, storage, and of course, networking.
 However, Ansible is stateless, and a stateful view of the network topology is needed from the network engineer’s standpoint.
-There is where OpenDaylight joins the game.
+This is where OpenDaylight joins the game.

 As an open-source SDN controller and network platform, OpenDaylight translates business APIs into resource APIs, and Ansible networking performs its magic in the network.
 The Ansible architecture, specifically the Ansible Galaxy tool that ships with Ansible, can be used to install OpenDaylight.
 To install OpenDaylight on your system, you can use an Ansible playbook.